Coordinating users of shared facilities via data-driven predictive assistants and game theory

-Let us now turn towards the \nameref{quest:algo} for the repeated system $\mr$ (Section \ref{sec:rep}) in the \aggr.
-Here we let $A$ be a \emph{point forecast} for $Y$, i.e., $\dom_A = \dom_Y$, and consider $\lpointt_\pi$ (dynamic version of Eq.~\ref{eqn:ptf}) as loss function.
-Recall that in Section \ref{sec:linagg} we gave conditions that justify this simplified approach.
+Consider the dynamic \aggr\footnote{In particular, $Y$ is considered 1-dimensional (since $Y_1$ determines $Y_0$).
+The extension to more slots is straight forward.} (Section \ref{sec:defdyn}) and let $A$ be a \emph{point forecast} for $Y$, i.e., $\dom_A = \dom_Y$, and consider $\lpointt_\pi$ as loss (dynamic version of Eq.~\ref{eqn:ptf}, as described in Section~\ref{sec:dyndef}).
+Recall that in Section~\ref{sec:linagg} we gave conditions that justify this point prediction approach.

-We propose \defi{Expodamp} as described in Algorithm \ref{alg:expodamp} as the assistant's policy $\pi$.
-The intuition behind Expodamp is that this formula can dampen oscillations in user behavior (Example \ref{ex:oscil}) but it can also accommodate for non-stationarities in user preferences.
-These intuitions will be made rigorous in the propositions below.
-Note that the formula in Algorithm \ref{alg:expodamp} is a case of a so-called exponential smoothing method \citep{hyndman2008forecasting}.
-However, so far (to the best of our knowledge) it has only be applied to classical forecasts that do not influence the outcome.
-In a sense, we generalize the established method to this new setting. \footnote{Let us mention that $\alpha$ cannot be \emph{trained} in the classical way of fitting it to the past distribution \citep{hyndman2008forecasting}, but rather has to be trained like a controller.}
+We propose \defi{Expodamp} as described in Algorithm \ref{alg:expodamp} as the assistant's dynamic policy $\pi$.
+The intuition behind Expodamp is that this formula can dampen oscillations due to ``overshooting'' user behavior (Example \ref{ex:oscil}) but it can also accommodate for non-stationarities in user preferences.
+These intuitions will be made rigorous in the proposition below. \footnote{The formula in Algorithm \ref{alg:expodamp} is a case of a so-called exponential smoothing method \citep{hyndman2008forecasting}.
+However, so far (to the best of our knowledge) it has only been applied to classical forecasts that do not influence the outcome.
+In a sense, we generalize the established method to this new setting.}

 \begin{Asm} Let the following equations hold for the dynamic assistant-based system $\mr$, $t\geq 1$: